doncandela/mgah/mgah.md

     (pyt)..$ jupyter notebook                                # check that JN works
     ```

-    Next run the install PyTorch using the appropriate command from the [Pytorch Getting Started page](https://pytorch.org/get-started/locally/).
+    Next run the install PyTorch using the appropriate command from the [PyTorch Getting Started page](https://pytorch.org/get-started/locally/).
 The installation command depends on which version of CUDA is installed, if any -- since CUDA 12.2 was installed I selected the nearest version no later than 12.2 which was 12.1:

     ```
     (pyt-gmem)..$ pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121